What Is Lead Qualification?

 SaaS & Technology

-- Filters free trial users to find those likely to upgrade to paid plans.
+- Filters free trial users to find the ones most likely to turn into paying customers.

 Financial Services